15 Rarest McDonald's Menu Items In America

-The chain decided to bring them back for another limited-time run last February, when they proved to still be in demand.
+The chain decided to bring them back for another limited-time run in Feb.
+2o21, when they proved to still be in demand.
 It remains to be seen how often McDonald's plans to capitalize on this hot new product.

 Every once in a while, New Englanders get to enjoy the McLobster for a low price of $9.
 The regional sandwich, made with real North Atlantic lobster meat, was first launched nationwide in 1993, but has since become a seasonal summer item on McDonald's menus in Maine, New Hampshire, Vermont, Rhode Island, Massachusetts, and Connecticut.

 The last time this gem was spotted was in 2017, so there's definitely still hope it will make another comeback.

 In the summer of 2019, the chain brought several Worldwide Favorites to its domestic menu, and perhaps the most popular among them was this Dutch dessert.